picimako/intellij-inspections/inspections/cucumber.md

 ## Single Cucumber tag expression should start with an @ character.

-Based on the official documentation of the [Cucumber Tag Expressions](https://cucumber.io/docs/cucumber/api/#tag-expressions) when only a single tag is defined in the tag attribute of the `@CucumberOptions` annotation
+Based on the official documentation of the [Cucumber Tag Expressions](https://cucumber.io/docs/cucumber/api/#tag-expressions), tags in a tag expression must be defined with the `@` character, so when only a single tag is defined in the `tag` attribute of the `@CucumberOptions` annotation the value of that attribute must start with `@` otherwise Cucumber won't be able to filter by that expression.

 This inspection would signal a code snippet like the following, as incorrect: